 This prompted some thoughts that many have made about the differences between men and women.
 It’s likely that women have kept men from wiping each other off the planet in the adult version of kill the man with the ball, or who wants to be king.
 Conversely, men have killed each other over a woman (OK, women have killed over men also to a lesser degree) but that isn’t the same as competition in the workplace.

 The sexes still are created differently.
 Little boys can make a gun out of sticks and play war.
 A majority of younger girls have a greater preference to play with dolls.
 Not long after, more boys begin in sports, even if on the street level.
 This activity encourages them to play your position as a team to win the game.
 While an increasing number of girls are playing sports, those that do appear to decline in numbers when social engagements take priority.
 It’s been observed that women enjoy shopping far more than men, but there is no winning the game in dolls or shopping.
 There certainly are a great number of outstanding female athletes, but the trends and volume of numbers still appear to favor men.
 Men on the other hand generally fail at these more social activities which women exceed at.
-It manifests itself in social behavior later in life where women can tend to be far more social than men, both more quickly and at a deeper level.
+It manifests itself in social behavior later in life where women can tend to be far more social than men.

 This has to do with corporate behavior.
 Men get a rush out of hitting the walk off home run, catching or throwing the winning touchdown, scoring the winning goal or getting the biggest hit in the game.
 Delivering the crushing hit isn’t as big of a priority to most women.
 The workplace is a place of competition, even in a teamwork situation.
 You work together to kill the competition for market share.
 There traditionally has been a disproportionate number of women in the marketing and communications disciplines which by nature are more social.
 While there is an increasing number of female executives, one still notices that the skill of hitting the walk off is a learned practice, not ingrained and salivated for by testosterone driven executives.